Sign in

 BUFFALO SOLDIERS HISTORY

-African Americans have fought in military conflicts since colonial days.
-However, the Buffalo Soldiers, comprised of former slaves, freemen and Black Civil War soldiers, were the first to serve during peacetime.
+African Americans have participated in military conflicts since the colonial era.
+However, the Buffalo Soldiers—comprised of former slaves, freedmen, and Black Civil War veterans—were the first African Americans to serve in the U.S. Army during peacetime.

-African Americans have fought with distinction in all of this country’s military engagements.
-However, some of their most notable contributions and sacrifices came during the Civil War.
-During that conflict, more than 180,000 African Americans wore the Union Army blue.
-Another 30,000 served in the Navy, and 200,000 served as workers on labor, engineering, hospital and other military support projects.
-More than 33,000 of these gallant soldiers gave their lives for the sake of freedom and their country.
+African Americans have always served with distinction in the nation’s armed forces.
+Some of their most significant sacrifices occurred during the Civil War.
+More than 180,000 African Americans fought for the Union Army, 30,000 served in the Navy, and 200,000 supported critical operations in labor, engineering, and medical services.
+Over 33,000 made the ultimate sacrifice for freedom and country.

-Shortly after the Civil War, Congress authorized the formation of the 9th and 10th Cavalry and the 38th, 39th, 40th, and 41st Infantry Regiments: Six all Black peacetime units.
-Later the four infantry regiments were merged into the 24th and 25th Infantries.
+After the Civil War, Congress authorized the formation of six all-Black peacetime units: the 9th and 10th Cavalry and the 38th, 39th, 40th, and 41st Infantry Regiments.
+The infantry units were later consolidated into the 24th and 25th Infantry Regiments.

-At least 18 Medals of Honor were presented to Buffalo Soldiers during the Western Campaigns.
-Similarly, 23 African Americans received the nation’s highest military award during the Civil War.
+At least 18 Medals of Honor were awarded to Buffalo Soldiers for their actions during the Western Campaigns, and 23 African American soldiers received the nation’s highest military honor during the Civil War.

 Important People